Bedrooms: 4 doubles, 1 twin/double, 1 twin plus a further self contained double in a recently converted cottage called

 Château Marcoux lies 2 kms north east of the 'bastide' village of Beauville which has useful shops and a small hotel/restaurant serving excellent local food.
 There's a Tourist Office in the village which provides much useful information.
 The House Manual details a number or local restaurants in various price categories, shops, markets (and the day/s on which each takes place), picnic spots, antique/bric-a-brac emporia, fairs/festivals, museums, medieval castles, ecclesiastical buildings of all kinds and other cultural activities, as well as the marvellous walks in the vicinity.
 A large-scale wall map covering an area within 30 to 40 minutes' drive of Marcoux pinpoints many of these, and tenants are invited to add extra pins and to leave notes/brochures about new discoveries.

 The nearest large towns for shopping and supermarkets are Agen (27 kms), Moissac and Villeneuve-sur-Lot (35 kms).
-The closest access to the autoroute is just south of Agen at junction 7 of the A62.
+The closest access to the autoroute is just south of Agen at junction 7 on the A62.
 This is the 'Autoroute des Deux Mers', running south east to Toulouse and north west to Bordeaux, making the international airports (called Blagnac and Mérignac respectively), 1½ and 2 hours' drive from Marcoux.
-There are also international flights to and from Bergerac airport (called Roumanière) 1½ hours' away.
+There are also international flights to and from Bergerac airport (called Roumanière), 1½ hours' away.
 The super-fast train, the TGV, stops at Agen.

 - Patricia Villeneuve, the housekeeper and cleaner, is employed by the owner for 3 hours per day on 3 days per week.
 She should be paid direct by tenants at Euros 12 per hour for any agreed additional hours of work.

 - Patricia is willing to collect pre-ordered cold or ready-to-heat meals from the Hotel du Midi in nearby Beauville, or items from its 'patisserie' or 'épicerie' (grocer), and to have them ready for tenants on the evening of their arrival, together with whatever is requested for breakfast next morning.